CornerstonePres/cornerstone-pres/_events/2021-07-08-thursday-small-group.md

 <!--StartFragment-->

-We are meeting Thursday, June 30.
+We are meeting Thursday, July 7.
 We will continue our study of John.
-Ruth is leading and Karyn is doing devotions.
+Elaine will lead and Ruth will do Devotions.

-Scripture: John 16:5-33
+Scripture: John 17: 1-19

-We are reading chapter 16 and 17 in 40 Days of Decrease
+We are reading chapter 18 and 19 in 40 Days of Decrease

 Come even if you do not have the book.